 At the food counter, it’s quality over quantity.
 Bread and sandwiches are carefully sourced locally and the pastries and cakes are always irresistible.

-Details aside, Foundation’s brews are the star of the show and being presented on wooden boards with drinking water only adds to what always feels like a truly attentive coffee time-out.
+Details aside, Foundation’s brews are the star of the show and make for a truly attentive coffee time-out.